Jeremy Leibler

 Jeremy David Leibler (born in 1979) is a Partner at Arnold Bloch Leibler and a member of the Australian Takeovers Panel.
 He has been President of the Zionist Federation of Australia, an elected representative roof body of the Australian Jewish Community since 2018.
 In 2023, Leibler was named by the Australian Financial Review as one of Australia's top 25 private capital dealmakers.

 Early life and education

-The son of Mark and Rosanna Leibler, Leibler graduated top of the law school at Monash University with first class honours and was awarded the Supreme Court Prize for best honours student.
+The son of Mark and Rosanna Leibler, Leibler graduated from Monash University with first class honours in law and was the recipient of the Supreme Court Prize for the best honours student.
 He was editor of the Monash University Law Review in 2002.

 Legal career

 Leibler joined Arnold Bloch Leibler in 2003 as an articled clerk.
 He was made senior associate in 2009 and partner in 2011.

 He is involved in activism related to corporate mergers and acquisitions, capital markets, and shareholders.
 Leibler acts for clients including Solomon Lew and Premier Investments Limited, Ruslan Kogan and Kogan.com, and Alex Waislitz and Thorney Investment Group.
 He has been instrumental in many activist campaigns in relation to ASX listed companies such as AMP, Myer, Cromwell Property Group and VGI Partners.

 In 2016, he partnered with Activist Insight to produce a report providing an analysis of activist investing trends in Australia.
 He regularly lectures at universities and presented a lecture in Corporations Law at Monash University in 2023, where he examined legal and commercial strategies and tactics relevant to shareholder activism.

 He is a member of the Australian Takeovers Panel, having been appointed by the governor general, the Hon Sir Peter Cosgrove, in 2015.
 In April 2024, he was reappointed for a three-year period.

 He is a non-executive director of ASX listed Thorney Technologies Limited and a director of the Spotlight Foundation.

 He is a member of the Corporations Committee of the Business Law Section of the Law Council of Australia, a member of the Australian Institute of Company Directors and of the International Bar Association.